Siege of Madras: Major assault

 After several weeks of heavy bombardment, the French were at last starting to make headway against the town's defences.
 The main bastion had been destroyed, and a breach opened in the walls.
 The heavy exchange of fire had flattened much of Madras, with most of the town's houses gutted by shells.

 On 30 January a Royal Navy frigate ran the French blockade and carried a large sum of money and a company of reinforcements into Madras.
 Significantly they brought the news that the British fleet under Admiral George Pocock was on its way from Calcutta.
 When Lally discovered this news he became aware that he would have to launch an all-or-nothing assault to storm the fortress before Pocock arrived.
 He convened a council of war, where it was agreed to launch an intense bombardment on the British guns, to knock them out of action.

 French withdrawal

 On 16 February, six British vessels carrying 600 troops arrived off Madras.
 Faced with this added threat, Lally took the immediate decision to break off the siege and withdraw south.

 Aftermath

 The British fired 26,554 cannonballs and more than 200,000 cartridge rounds in defence of the town.
 The failure to take Madras was a huge disappointment for the French and a massive setback to their campaign in India.

 The British victory at Madras was considered part of the Annus Mirabilis of 1759, a string of British successes around the globe, and helped lay the foundations for eventual British strategic supremacy in India.
 British forces went on the offensive in India, decisively defeating a French force at Wandiwash and then capturing Pondicherry in 1761.
-The string of battles were a major turning point in the battle for dominance on the subcontinent between Britain and France.
+This string of battles were a major turning point in the battle for dominance on the subcontinent between Britain and France.